-Coffee extract captures taste, aroma and medicinal properties of coffee beans in one small bottle.
-It makes an excellent addition to sweet or savory dishes and can last for years if stored properly.
+Coffee extract captures coffee beans’ taste, aroma, and medicinal properties in a tiny bottle.
+It makes an excellent addition to Coffee Cupcakes or other sweet or savory dishes.
+Moreover, it can last for years if stored properly.

 Ingredients